Notes on Theodor Schwenk's Work, Author of Sensitive Chaos

-Schauberger posited that water was living.
-It was not merely acted upon by acting- its conditions during different times of the day and the year.
+Schauberger posited that water was living. was not merely acted upon but it acted - its conditions changed during different times of the day and the year.
+Because of extreme heat from the sun, water became less buoyant and it conveyed objects slower.
 From Schwenk's ideas and seeing photos, water bodies have their own characteristics.

 Whitley Streiber's book The Coming Global Superstorm discussed and documented ocean currents that have been in place for eons changing as a result of human activity.

 Different wave phenomena-

 Stream wave “form” is stable, new water runs through it.
 Sea wave “form“ is dynamic, the water is constant.

 Wave phenomena – different movements superimposed can occur at the same place in space.